Ontdek de wereldkaart met 170 verhalen

 “Every neighbourhood is different, every neighbourhood has a surprise.
 I find that valueble.”

-El Salvador, Gabriela
+El Salvador, Gaby

 “My children can go to the park and to school by themselves.
 In El Salvador, you have to live in a bubble because it is an unsafe country.”